What is The Shipwreck Project?

 Rescuing the famous Solent racing yacht, Dolly Varden, from imminent destruction

 The phone rang one day, and an incredible adventure began.
 One that involves muddy farm fields, big cranes, a couple of lorries, and is turning out to be quite a remarkable story.
-So remarkable that Dolly is now being fully restored by the geniuses who ply their trade in Portsmouth’s Historic Dockyard Boathouse 4
+So remarkable that Dolly is we are planning to have her fully restored to her former glory.

 Of course we dive, in fact if we didn’t there wouldn’t be much to tell you.
 Not only do we have a great bunch of divers involved in The Shipwreck Project we even have one of the best dive vessels on the South coast at our disposal.
 If you’re interested in diving, but feel you’ve exhausted the list of well known dives, then we might just have that little bit of extra excitement you’re looking for